syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Resizing MDI

-MDI document window can be able to resize using the navigation arrows, to restrict resizing the MDI document windows, disable the Property `IsAllowMDIResize` of the `Documentcontainer` that can be get using the `DocContainer` property of the DockingManager.
+MDI document window can be able to resize using the navigation arrows.
+To restrict resizing the MDI document windows, disable the Property `IsAllowMDIResize` of the `Documentcontainer` that can be get using the `DocContainer` property of the DockingManager.
 By default, its values is `True`.

 {% highlight c# %}